 14. SuccessWorks SEO Copywriting Certification

-It’s an online-only, three month course that also contains lifetime access to all lessons and new versions or updates.
-(Read the course syllabus for the full details.)
+It’s an online course that also contains lifetime access to all lessons and new versions or updates.
+This course syllabus provides even more detail about what your investment includes.

 Gary Halbert was a professional, well-known copywriter for years.
 But he’s best known now among aspiring copywriters for this famous series of letters that he wrote to his son (some of which, while sitting in prison).